DieracDelta/flake_generator/README.md

-# GOAL: AVOID WRITING BOILERPLATE CODE #
+# Goal: Avoid writing boilerplate code #

 The goal is to write an imperative CLI to automate the generation of the declarative dependencies specified in a flake.